CopernicaMarketingSoftware/Documentation/Mailerq/3.0/incoming-messages.md

 ## Available ports

-In the config file there are a number of variables that you can use to set the ports on which MailerQ should listen, and from which ips MailerQ should accept incoming SMTP connections:
+In the config file there are a number of variables that you can use to set the ports on which MailerQ should listen, and from which IPs MailerQ should accept incoming SMTP connections:

 ````